 Cytotoxic cabinets help ensure excellent protection when handling cytotoxic substances.
 They have a triple filter design for better filtration efficiency than regular class II biological safety cabinets.

-Digital Airflow Verification (DAVe) alerts, system self-checks, and performance status are provided on the full-color touchscreen.
+Digital Airflow Verification (Dave) alerts, system self-checks, and performance status are provided on the full-color touchscreen.
 Furthermore, with enabled connectivity, the remote app provides all the data a technician needs.
 Routine maintenance, cleaning, and setup tasks in these cabinets are simplified.

 Cytostatic safety cabinets are often selected for applications for work with hazardous drugs, CMR (carcinogenic, mutagenic, reprotoxic) substances, including preparation of hazardous drugs in healthcare compounding pharmacies and facilities complying with USP or other specialized procedures, particularly in Europe (European Commission 2022; ISO 2015; CDC 2000; Baker company 2010).